willfurnass/sheffield_hpc/software/apps/python.rst

 #############

-The system Python 2.6 is available by default as it is installed with the cluster OS Scientific Python 5, it is not recommended for general us
+The system Python 2.6 is available by default as it is installed with the cluster OS Scientific Python 5, it is not recommended for general use.

 Using conda Python